Compass-UI/propertyfinder-ae/README.md

 * For great UI experience Angular Material is used
     ** Mobile enabled
-    ** Double tab on field to see zoom effect on iPhone ** Paganation for long search results ( not fully implemented - not asked ) ** Calendar control for trip dates ( not fully implemented - not asked ) ** Depending on type of transportation used visual indicator plane/car/train will be displayed ( not fully implemented - not asked )
+    ** Double tab on field to see zoom effect on iPhone ** Pagination for long search results ( not fully implemented - not asked ) ** Calendar control for trip dates ( not fully implemented - not asked ) ** Depending on type of transportation used visual indicator plane/car/train will be displayed ( not fully implemented - not asked )
 * Basic validation